Joe Langworth: Personal life

 Langworth grew up in Port Chester, NY, attended Port Chester High School and graduated from the State University of New York at Geneseo, where he studied communications.
 He returned to his alma mater to be an associate professor of Dance.
 Langworth also taught at the State University of New York at New Paltz where he choreographed productions of The Producers and Rent (musical), and directed 25th Annual Putnam County Spelling Bee and Oklahoma (musical).

-His husband is James Matthew Jones, a leading global public health consultant who served as communications and policy director to Senator John Kerry (D-MA) and as executive vice president of The Vaccine Fund, a multibillion-dollar charity founded by the Bill & Melinda Gates Foundation.
+His husband is James Matthew Jones, a leading global public health expert who served as communications and policy director to Senator John Kerry (D-MA) and as executive vice president of The Vaccine Fund, a multibillion-dollar charity founded by the Bill & Melinda Gates Foundation.
 They married in October 2016 in West Park, Town of Esopus, New York.